jdesrosiers/silex-cors-provider/README.md

 Usage
 -----
 The following shows how to add CORS functionality to the entire application.
-It can also be applied to a ControllerCollection a Route to limit it's scope.
+It can also be applied to a ControllerCollection a Route to limit its scope.
 ```php
 $app->after($app["cors"]);
 ```